 Essential documents and general things

 This is the most important part of your packing, so really pay attention here.
-Although it would be unpleasant if you forget your toothbrush or towel, without these documents, you won’t even make it to your volunteer project.
+Although it would be unpleasant if you forget your toothbrush or towel, you won’t even make it to your volunteer project without these documents.

 - Passport (and visa)